 Come Jan.
-1, milk prices could rise to $6 to $8 a gallon if Congress does not pass a new farm bill that amends farm policy dating back to the Truman presidency, reported the New York Times.
+1, there is a threat that milk prices could rise to $6 to $8 a gallon if Congress does not pass a new farm bill that amends farm policy dating back to the Truman presidency, reported the New York Times.

-U.S. Agriculture Secretary Tom Vilsack said without a farm bill renewal farmers will be in a hurry to sell to the government, creating a shortage.
+U.S. Agriculture Secretary Tom Vilsack said without a farm bill renewal farmers will be in a hurry to sell to the government, creating a shortage in the stores.
 It is estimated the price of milk could go as high as $8, he told the Capital Press.

-If the farm bill is not renewed the government would be forced to buy milk at inflated prices, driving up the cost.
+If the farm bill is not renewed the government will be forced to buy milk at inflated prices, driving up the cost for everyone.

-As customers demand milk, markets would look to higher-priced overseas milk producers to make up the shortage, and prices could go up on all milk products, including butter, yogurt and cheese.
+As customers demanded milk, markets would look to higher-priced overseas milk producers to make up the shortage, and prices could go up on everything from butter to yogurt to cheese.

-Eventually, the government would sell the milk surplus, causing prices to plummet.
+Eventually, the government would sell off the milk surplus that it had built up, causing milk prices to plummet.

-In the short term, consumers would pay at least twice what they now pay for milk, and dairy producers would have a payday.
-Eventually, consumers would get a break while dairy producers would see profits plummet.
+In the short term, consumers would be devastated and dairy producers would have a payday, after which consumers would get a break while dairy producers watched their profits crash and burn.

-“I think there are some serious consequences,” U.S Rep. James P. McGovern (D-Worcester), a member of the House Agriculture Committee, told the Worcester Telegram & Gazette.
+“I think there are some serious consequences,” U.S Rep. James P. McGovern, D-Worcester, a member of the House Agriculture Committee, said of the possibility of reverting to decades-old policy to the Worcester Telegram & Gazette.
 “It’s important that we address the agricultural issues that this nation faces.”